Mako robot-assisted total hip replacement

 Most patients do not return to driving until 6 weeks after surgery.
 If you have had a left hip replacement and have an automatic car you may consider returning to driving at 4 weeks after surgery.
 The Royal College of Surgeons have given advice on this issue – insert link here (Google ‘when can I drive after a hip replacement)

-Matthew Burwell is one of only a few orthopaedic surgeons in the UK specialising exclusively in treating hip conditions.
-Hip replacements are a large part of his practice.
+Matthew is one of only a few orthopaedic surgeons in the UK specialising exclusively in treating hip conditions.
+Replacements are a large part of his practice.
 Many patients are referred to him from other orthopaedic specialists.